cornim/pipictureframe/README.md

 `pi-picture-frame -h`

-to getp a comprehensive list of options.
+to get a comprehensive list of options.

  ## Features

  - Smooth and configurable transitions from picture to picture incl. pre-loading of next picture to avoid artifacts during transition
+ - Probaility of picture selection based on the number of times it has been shown in the past
  - Background blurring
  - Image resizing
  - Configurable display of text (e.g. date, file name, etc.)